genebit/hris-doc/2. Development/b. Project Architecture.md

 ### Project Scoping

 When working with the project, the project is designed to follow a hierarchy to clearly see which components/files are used within the directory.
-To maintain a clear structure we follow:
+To maintain a clear structure, we follow:

 ```
 └── modules